Locations we serve

 Final hearing

 At a final hearing, the court listens to the evidence of both parties and decides what the assets are and how they should be divided.
-At the end of the hearing, the judge will make a judgment and set out a financial order transferring assets between the parties.
+At the end of the hearing, the judge will make a judgment and set out a financial remedy order detailing the financial arrangements for the parties.

 How will a judge decide the splitting of assets on divorce?

-Separating parties will often wonder when getting divorced, who gets what.
+Separating parties will often wonder who will get what.
 Where the courts are involved, the splitting of assets on divorce is solely within the discretion of the judge, whose ultimate role is to make a settlement that is fair to both parties.
 This does not necessarily mean a 50:50 division of the assets on divorce, though this is the starting point taken by the courts.

 It is important to understand how the courts will approach this and so you should get advice from your lawyer.
 A judge will make their decision based on several factors, including: